 1. Introduction 8 2.
 Responsibilities under the Policy/Procedure 8 3.
 Responding to a child who discloses sexual abuse 8 4.
 Responding to a child in possession of child exploitation material 9 5.
 When to make a report 9 6.
-How to make a report concerning Child Sexual Abuse .
-10 6.1.
-Mandatory Reporters .
-10 6.2.
-Who needs to report? .
+How to make a report concerning Child Sexual Abuse 10 6.1.
+Mandatory Reporters 10 6.2.
+Who needs to report?
 10 6.3.
-How do they report? .
+How do they report?
 10 6.4.
-What will be requested during and after the initial report? .
+What will be requested during and after the initial report?
 11 6.5.
-Support for students .
-11 6.6.
-Support for Mandatory Reporters .
-11 7.
-Non mandatory reporters .
-12 8.
-Sup Figure 1: Reporting Child Sexual Abuse - Mandatory Reporters (Hale School Teachers, Nurses or Board ervisors) 9. whc Figure 2: Reporting Child Sexual Abuse - Non-Mandatory Reporters (Administration and Operations staff memb are not Nurses or Boarding Supervisors) 10.
-DCCPFS Mandatory Report - Sexual Abuse .15 11.
-How to make a report concerning Child Abuse (excluding Child Sexual Abuse) and Neglect .
-19 12.
-Immediate Belief that Child Abuse (excluding Sexual Abuse) or Neglect has Occurred or is Occurring .19 13.
-Forming a Child Protection Concern .
-19 14.
-Tips on dealing with disclosures .
-19 15.
-How to record and manage disclosures concerning child abuse (other than sexual abuse) and neglect .19 16.
-Reporting a Child Protection Concern .
-20 17. occ Figure 3 : Figure 3 Reporting Child Abuse (excluding Child Sexual Abuse) and Neglect - Immediate belief it I urred or is occurring (All Hale staff) 18.
-Suspicion that child abuse (excluding child Sexual Abuse) or neglect has occurred or is occurring .
-22 19.
-How to record observations and manage suspicions of a Child Protection Concern .
-22 20. occ Figure 4: Developing and reporting child abuse (excluding sexual abuse) or neglect - suspected belief it l urred or is occurring (All Hale staff) 21.
-External Communication .
-23 Арр endices .
-25
+Support for students 12 6.6.
+Support for Mandatory Reporters 12 7.
+Non mandatory reporters 12 8.
+Sup Figure 1: Reporting Child Sexual Abuse - Mandatory Reporters (Hale School Teachers, Nurses or Boardervisors) 9. who Figure 2: Reporting Child Sexual Abuse - Non-Mandatory Reporters (Administration and Operations staff members are not Nurses or Boarding Supervisors) 10.
+DOC's Mandatory Report - Sexual Abuse 16 11.
+How to make a report concerning Child Abuse (excluding Child Sexual Abuse) and Neglect 20 12.
+Immediate Belief that Child Abuse (excluding Sexual Abuse) or Neglect has Occurred or is Occurring 20 13.
+Forming a Child Protection Concern 20 14.
+Tips on dealing with disclosures 20 15.
+How to record and manage disclosures concerning child abuse (other than sexual abuse) and neglect 21 16.
+Reporting a Child Protection Concern 21 17. occ Figure 3 Reporting Child Abuse (excluding Child Sexual Abuse) and Neglect - Immediate belief it has occurred urring (All Hale staff) 18.
+Suspicion that child abuse (excluding child Sexual Abuse) or neglect has occurred or is occurring 23 19.
+How to record observations and manage suspicions of a Child Protection Concern 23 Figure 4: Developing and reporting child abuse (excluding sexual abuse) or neglect - suspected belief it has occu s occurring (All Hale staff) 21.
+External Communication 24 ۸nn pandices 25